swcarpentry/DEPRECATED-boot-camps/shell/basic_shell.md

 ```
 echo Morning Bristol
 ```

+We just used a command called `echo` and gave it an argument called `Morning Bristol`.

 If you enter a command that shell doesn't recognize, it will just report an error